timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 47-UNIFORM CODE OF MILITARY JUSTICE/SUBCHAPTER V-COMPOSITION OF COURTS-MARTIAL.md

   * (6) the commander of a fleet; the commanding officer of a naval station or larger shore activity of the Navy beyond the United States;

-  * (7) the commanding officer of an air command, an air force, an air division, or a separate wing of the Air Force or Marine Corps;
+  * (7) the commanding officer of an air command, an air force, an air division, or a separate wing of the Air Force or Marine Corps, or the commanding officer of a corresponding unit of the Space Force;

   * (8) any other commanding officer designated by the Secretary concerned; or